tyc/tyc.github.io/_posts/2019-04-29-Going-Viral.markdown

 As of the writing of this post, the original tweet from @benhalpern got

-replies - 950
+* replies - 950
-retweets - 170K
+* retweets - 170K
-likes - 436K
+* likes - 436K

 Very impressive indeed.
 My reply got

-replies - 1
+* replies - 1
-retweets - 45
+* retweets - 45
-likes - 692
+* likes - 692
-impression s- 187733
+* impressions - 187733
-profile clicks - 45
+* profile clicks - 45

-Although it was no way close to what @benhalpern had got, it was by far my most popular tweets.
+Although it was no way close to what [@benhalpern](https://twitter.com/bendhalpern) had got, it was by far my most popular tweets.

 [My viral tweet reply](https://twitter.com/tehnyit/status/1116077649800171520)